 Many computer problems can be solved without outside assistance.
-If you experience a problem with your computer, the first place to start is the troubleshooting information of your computer documentation.
-If you suspect a software problem, see the documentation, including readme files and help information systems, which comes with the operating system or application program.
+If you experience a problem with your computer, the first place to start is the troubleshooting information in your computer documentation.
+If you suspect a software problem, see the documentation, including readme files and help information systems, that comes with the operating system or application program.

 ThinkPad notebook computers come with a set of diagnostic programs that you can use to help you identify hardware problems.
-See "Diagnosing problems" on page 89 for instructions on using the diagnostic programs.
+See "Diagnosing problems" on page 81 for instructions on how to use the diagnostic programs.